-The Belle Epoque Hotel Victoria in Kandersteg offers great views, large and very comfortable rooms, along with a nice dining experience.
-Its location right on the Via Alpina is ideal.
+The Belle Epoque Hotel Victoria in Kandersteg offers great views, large, comfortable rooms, and a nice dining experience.
+Its location right on the trail is ideal.

 The Bellevue Parkhotel & Spa offers some of the best views in Adelboden.
 The rooms are modern and comfortable.
 If it’s a nice night try and have dinner on the terrace.
 It’s magical.

 Our last hotel – Hotel Kreuz in Lenk had decent rooms with lovely views from our private balcony and very friendly check-in service.
-The food here is bad but the service is excellent.
+The food is bad but service is excellent.

 The Via Alpina in Switzerland is one well-marked trail.
 Do not despair about getting lost – unless you happen to be caught in a thick fog high on a mountain top.
 Plan ahead so that is unlikely to happen.

-I just learned about the Via Alpina in the spring of 2019.
+I just learned about this trail in the spring of 2019.
 I can’t believe how the hike flies under the radar.
-It’s truly world-class and well worth putting on your hiking bucket list as a great choice for a long-distance hike – if you’re looking for something other than the popular Tour du Mont Blanc.
+It’s world-class and a great choice for a long-distance hike.
+A good alternative to the popular Tour du Mont Blanc.

-However, it is one you want to show up in shape for, as every day there’s a significant ascent and descent and daily mileage is often over 20 kilometres.
+Show up in shape as every day there’s a significant ascent and descent and daily mileage is often over 20 km.

-For more information about the full Via Alpina through the eight alpine European countries visit this website.
+For more information about the full hike through the eight alpine European countries visit this website.

-A big thank you to Eurotrek for all the trip notes and moving our bags but especially to Switzerland Tourism for hosting us – and choosing such a wonderful section of trail to hike.
+Thank you to Eurotrek for trip notes and moving our bags but especially to Switzerland Tourism for hosting us.

 Click on the photo to bookmark to your Pinterest boards.